 2. Toxic

 High turnover rates, low employee morale, poor communication, and a fear of speaking up are all signs of a toxic workplace.
-If this sounds like your company culture, start finding solutions to address these issues immediately.
+If this sounds like your company culture, start finding solutions to address turnover immediately.

 3. Siloed